luk-f-a/EsgLiL/README.md

 # Introduction

 EsgLiL is a parallel and distributed framework for Monte Carlo simulations.
-It includes a collection of models for generating Monte scenarios.
+It includes a collection of models for generating scenarios.
 While the framework is general, the models are oriented to uses in finance and insurance.

 # Motivation